capesstack/capes-docs/README.md

 While the CAPES deploy script attempts to get you up and running, there are a few things that need to be done after installation.

 ---
 :warning: We are aware of an issue with macOS Catalina and the most current version of Chrome browser that prevents Chrome from allowing self-signed TLS certificates.
 We are looking for an answer and will update when we find that.
-This does not affect Safari or Firefox.
+This does not affect Safari or Firefox or other operating systems.

 As a workaround, you can [manually add and Always Trust](https://support.apple.com/guide/keychain-access/change-the-trust-settings-of-a-certificate-kyca11871/mac) `capes.crt` from `/home/[user]/capes-docker/nginx/ssl/capes.crt` to your macOS keychain via Keychain Access and restart Chrome.